Cervical Facet Joint Pain

-What is Facet Joint Pain?
+What is Cervical Facet Joint Pain?

-Biomechanically, the function of each pair of facet joints is to guide and limit movement of that spinal motion segment.
+Biomechanically, the function of each pair of facet joints is to guide and limit the movement of that spinal motion segment.

 Each section of your spine has facet joints.
 You may hear them referred to as your cervical facet joints (neck), thoracic facet joints (mid-back) and lumbar facet joints (low back).

-What Causes Facet Joint Pain?
+What Causes Cervical Facet Joint Pain?

 Facet joint motion can be disturbed by injury.
 Joint motion can stiffen – known as hypomobility.
 Alternatively, joint motion can become excessive – known as hypermobility.